 Woke up this morning to floating mountains.
 They are everywhere; hanging over the monastery, sliding into puffy clouds, playing hide and seek in the valley.
 The clouds continued to build throughout the day, but refused to cover the peak of Ama Dablam.
 Thus far, it’s my favorite.
-It has a narrow pointy pick that looks like those triangle shaped erases you stick on the end of pencils.
+It has a narrow pointy peak that looks like those triangle shaped erasers you stick on the end of pencils.
 It’s amazing to think that people can actually climb to the summit, it doesn’t really look possible.

 There is a downside to the beautiful mountain scenery; I’m starting to feel the altitude.
 I have a headache now and a growing pressure in the back of my skull.
 Maybe I can sleep it off.
 Hopefully.

 I can’t believe we’ve climbed over 500 meters higher today.
 That’s almost 2,000 feet!
 The trek took us around winding grassy paths and through colorful rhododendron forests.
 Here in Dingboche, however, things are beginning to look rather arid.

 All day long, helicopters were flying to and from the hospital in Pheriche, just down the mountain from Dingboche.
 Beyond this point, lots of folks are suffering from altitude-related problems.
 Nick has been complaining about mild headaches.

 We ate dinner with two journalists this evening.
 They told us, “Stay in this village as long as you can because it gets miserably cold from here.”
 I’ve made more than 10 trips to the outside bathroom tonight and I can safely say that it’s miserably cold already.
 Especially when it’s pitch black and I’m battling a nasty case of diarrhea.
 So much for sleeping.